hencca/read-vue-source-code/05-dynamic-data-lazy-sync-and-queue.md

 After initialization, we have one reactive property and two watchers subscribe to it.
 Notice the view doesn't subscribe to the computed property because the computed property is a watcher, not a reactive property.

 Now we change the value of `name`, we know that the computed property and view will both update.
-But would them update in the correct order?
+But would they update in the correct order?
 If view updates first, it will show the old computed property value.

-How Vue solves this problem?
+So how does Vue solves this problem?

 Let's simulate the updating process.